Exploits Valley High

 Exploits Valley High is a high school located at 392 Grenfell Heights in Grand Falls-Windsor, Newfoundland and Labrador, Canada.
-The administrators of the school are Paul Lewis (principal) and Glenn Casey (vice-principal).
+The administrators of the school are Paul Lewis (principal).
 The school operates under the Newfoundland and Labrador English School District.
 The school has roughly 35 faculty members and 500 students.

 Sports and recreation

 Sports the school currently has teams that include: